 "Learn By Doing"

 Welcome to Otaua School!
 Ours is a decile 8 rural school, originally established in 1895.
-This year (2016) we will have 160 as our March 1 roll number for the Minstry of Education.
-We have experienced a great deal of growth over the last two years.
-In order to maintain our current level of staffing (seven classrooms), like every other school, we must make up for numbers that go over the course of the year.
+We have experienced a great deal of growth over the last five years.
+In order to maintain our current level of staffing (eight classrooms), like every other school, we must make up for numbers that go over the course of the year.
 We cater for children from Year 1 to Year 8.
-Many of our childrens' parents were pupils at Otaua School and therefore have a history with us.
+Many of our children's parents were pupils at Otaua School and therefore have a history with us.